At a glance

 Where does real ethylene oxide exposure happen?

 The documented exposures are occupational (chemical plants, sterilization facilities), community air near commercial sterilizers, and residues on ethylene-oxide-sterilized products such as some medical devices.
 The EPA finalized stronger emission standards for commercial sterilizers in 2024 specifically to cut community cancer risk.
-A cured polyurethane mattress is not a documented ethylene-oxide source.
+A cured polyurethane mattress is not a major documented ethylene-oxide source, though a 2024 climate-chamber study did detect the gas emitting from new mattresses under warm, humid conditions.

 Is ethylene oxide used to sterilize consumer products?